Pylons/pyramid/docs/glossary.rst

    cookiecutter
       A command-line utility that creates projects from :ref:`cookiecutters <cookiecutter:readme>` (project templates), e.g., creating a Python package project from a Python package project template.

-      The Pyramid cookiecutter can be found here:
+      The unified cookiecutter ``pyramid-cookiecutter-theonecc`` merged features from the three previous cookiecutters which are now deprecated.

       * `pyramid-cookiecutter-theonecc <https://github.com/Pylons/pyramid-cookiecutter-theonecc>`_

-      The unified cookiecutter ``pyramid-cookiecutter-theonecc`` merged
-      features from the three previous cookiecutters which are now deprecated.

       .. versionadded:: 1.10